 Sea Lore (Gaz 9, DRMG 107): This skill is similar to a bard’s legend lore, but deals with knowledge of nautical legends, such as recognizing the names of sunken ships and remembering their history, recognizing uncharted islands from rumors and reports of landmarks, identifying sea monsters and ghost ships, etc. Intelligence, -2 penalty.

-Seamanship: The character is familiar with boats and ships.
-He is qualified to work as a crewman, although he cannot actually sail or navigate.
-Crews of trained seamen are necessary to manage any ship, and they improve the movement rates of inland boats by 50 percent.
-Those with seamanship will not be required to roll for success when aloft in the rigging under normal conditions, and can fight as normal.
+Seamanship: The character is familiar with boats and ships, and qualified to work as a crewman (although he cannot actually sail or navigate).
+Crews of trained seamen are necessary to manage any ship, and they improve the movement rates of inland boats by 50%.
+Those with Seamanship will not be required to roll for success when aloft in the rigging under normal conditions, and can fight as normal.
 Dexterity, +1 bonus.

 Ship Sailing: Character knows how to sail a ship.
 This skill does not give the ability to navigate.
 Intelligence, +1 bonus.